The Best 10 Day Austria Road Trip Itinerary

 This is slightly dependent on what you want to see and where you want to go, but if like us you want a broad road trip to explore the best bits that Austria has to offer, then 10 days is a great amount of time.
 We could easily have spent a lot longer in Austria, but for a first Austria road trip, that is a good amount of time.

-Is it good to drive in Austria?
+Is it worth driving in Austria?

 100% yes.
 There are such a wide variety of roads you drive on throughout Austria, from the motorways between cities right through to single-track lanes out into the wine-growing countryside, you will never get bored of driving.